liloheinrich/Gauntlet/README.md

 - Use gradient descent to plot a path to the target while avoiding obstacles
 - Calculate angular and forward velocity and execute on robot

+Also see **[Bridge of Doom Challenge](https://github.com/liloheinrich/BridgeOfDoom)** for another project about parametric path following.

 ## Introduction

 The gauntlet is a simulated environment with obstacles (boxes), walls, and the Barrel of Benevolence (BoB).
 The challenge is to autonomously guide a Neato robot from the origin of the map through the obstacles and to gently tap the BoB.
 There are three levels of missions: